 And just for laughs, the famous Comedy Store is still going strong.
 Jay Leno, Gallagher, Richard Pryor, George Carlin and more have all cracked jokes at the Comedy Store.

-Sunset Strip’s Famous Live Music Venues
+Best & Most Famous Sunset Strip Live Music Venues

-Bands still play the live music venues along the famous Sunset Strip.
+All of these venues are great bars on Sunset.
+And yes, bands still play the live music venues along the famous Sunset Strip.

 For Rock ‘n Roll, though, it’s pretty much a punk and heavy metal scene.
 The demand among bands to “play the Strip” is so high that many bands pay their way onto the stage, sometimes for short gigs that last less than an hour.
 Time has not at all drained the sound along the Sunset Strip.